EddyTheCo/Shimmerpp/_posts/2023-10-10-Extending_QML.md

 ```
 {: file='https://github.com/EddyTheCo/NFTQMLShimmerpp/blob/v0.1.1/CMakeLists.txt'}
 > Now we have a library that can be easily reused in other applications by using CMake.
- The project install the backing and plugin target for explicit linking, the plugin folder for dynamically loading the module,
+ The project installs the backing and plugin target for explicit linking, the plugin folder for dynamically loading the module,
 and the headers for using the custom QML type from C++.
 {: .prompt-info }